Igalia/rfcs/rfcs/wpt-for-aams.md

 # WPT testing for AAMs

-This document explores the possibility of writing WPT tests for the AAM specifications.
+## Summary

+This proposals extends `testdriver.js` with the ability to test browser exposed accessibility APIs.
+This extension will allow us to test several W3C specifications that have no cross-browser test suites and will therefore greatly improve the web for individuals who use assistive technologies like screen readers.

-## Overview
+## Details

-The Accessiblity API Mapping (AAM) specifications ([Core-AAM](https://www.w3.org/TR/core-aam-1.2/), [HTML-AAM](https://www.w3.org/TR/html-aam-1.0/), [SVG-AAM](https://www.w3.org/TR/svg-aam-1.0/), potentially [MathML-AAM](https://w3c.github.io/mathml-aam/), [CSS-AAM](https://w3c.github.io/css-aam/)) describe how user agents should expose semantics of web content languages to accessibility APIs.
+The Accessibility API Mapping (AAM) specifications ([Core-AAM](https://www.w3.org/TR/core-aam-1.2/), [HTML-AAM](https://www.w3.org/TR/html-aam-1.0/), [SVG-AAM](https://www.w3.org/TR/svg-aam-1.0/), potentially [MathML-AAM](https://w3c.github.io/mathml-aam/), [CSS-AAM](https://w3c.github.io/css-aam/)) describe how user agents should expose semantics of web content languages to accessibility APIs.

 These documents, taken together, describe how the browser should build an accessibility tree for each web page, and how the tree should be mapped to various accessibility platform APIs.

-As of today, we don't have an automated way to test these specifications, the way we do for other web specifications.
-We'd like to explore what we would need to implement in order to be able to write fully automated tests for platform accessiblity API mappings.
+The goal of this extension is to add tests for these specifications to WPT.

 <details>
-<summary><h2>Background: Accessibility tree, Accessibility APIs, AAMs</h2></summary>
+<summary><h3>Background: Computed Accessibility Tree, Platform Accessibility APIs and the AAMs</h3></summary>

-### The Accessibility Tree and Accessibility APIs
+#### The Accessibility Tree and Accessibility APIs
 ![Diagram showing the interaction between a browser and accessibility APIs.
 See text below for more detail.](assets/accessibility_apis.png)

 <details id="accessibility_apis_diagram">
 <summary>Full image description</summary>
 A block diagram.

-At the top level it shows an assistive technology application, such as a screen reader using speech or braille, communicating via Plaform Accessibility APIs with a Browser application.
+At the top level it shows an assistive technology application, such as a screen reader using speech or braille, communicating via Platform Accessibility APIs with a Browser application.

 Within the Browser application, it shows that the Assistive Technology is communicating via a Platform API mapping which is an adapter for the computed accessibility tree data structure.
 In turn, the computed accessibility tree is built based on other data structures: the DOM tree and the layout/box tree; the layout/box tree is based on the DOM tree and CSS.

-The computed accessibility tree falls in the centre of the diagram, as it's the source of truth for the platform API mappings which are queried by assistive technology, and also the result of a complex process of transformation based on several other data structures.
+The computed accessibility tree falls in the center of the diagram, as it's the source of truth for the platform API mappings which are queried by assistive technology, and also the result of a complex process of transformation based on several other data structures.

 At the bottom of the diagram is a legend explaining how to read the different types of arrows and boxes used in the diagram.
 </details>